nxp-mcuxpresso/mcuxsdk-doc/Proposed-TOC.md

 - **CMAKE USER GUIDE**
 HOW DOES MCUXPRESSO USE CMAKE.
 WALKTHROUGH USE CASE.
 Outline how user might use CMAKE manually to modify project for custom use cases.
-What are the CMake files/folders?
-Where would user see/make changes.

 - **KCONFIG USER GUIDE**
 HOW DOES MCUXPRESSO USE KCONFIG.
 WALKTHROUGH USE CASE.